Winter Olympics: Germany's secret bobsled weapon | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The coronavirus has meant bobsled athletes heading to Beijing haven't had as much chance to practice on the track as usual.
-But Germany has come up with a secret weapon that they keep in a Munich office building.
+The pandemic has meant that bobsled athletes heading to Beijing haven't had as much chance to practice on the track as usual.
+But Germany has come up with a secret weapon that the team keeps in a Munich office building.

 Hans-Peter Hannighofer put on his helmet, pulled down his visor and eased himself into a bobsled, ready to tackle the Beijing 2022 course.
 Hannighofer, however, was nowhere near the Chinese capital.
 And the track facing him was not made of ice, but rather a projection onto a 270-degree cinema screen.